 12. Drive steadily.
 Slowing down or speeding up wastes fuel.
-Also avoid tailgating - the driver in front of you is unpredictable.
-Not only is it unsafe, but if affects your economy, if he slows down unexpectedly.
+Also, avoid tailgating – the driver in front of you is unpredictable.
+Not only is it unsafe, but if also affects your economy, if he slows down unexpectedly.

 14. Do not rest left foot on floor board pedals while driving.
 The slightest pressure puts "mechanical drag" on components, wearing them down prematurely.
 This "dragging" also demands additional fuel usage.

 15. Avoid rough roads whenever possible, because dirt or gravel rob you of up to 30% of your gas mileage.